Bobcycle/Blog/_posts/2021-02-02-trading-is-a-serious-business.md

 ---

-If you meet someone without a trading plan who does not have substantial experience within the financial market I urge everyone to run as fast as you can from them.
+If you meet someone without a trading plan who does not have substantial experience within the financial market (and trades actively) I urge everyone to run.

 Why do I feel so strongly about this?
 Trading is entirely odd based.
 If you do not have a strategy, you are literally gambling.
 Consistency is key in this industry.
 Measure, analyze and adapt.

-*Note that this only directed to those who call themselves traders.*

 ---